has many species of birds, and

 a hazard with bird droppings and other bird parasites.
 Pigeon droppings

 have been known to carry many diseases and extreme caution should used

 when cleaning.
-NWC usually removes the problem birds through a trapping
+NBWC usually removes the problem birds through a trapping

 program.
 Then we will install some extrusions to prevent future

 with that of bats.
 If a colony of Swifts move into your chimney you

 will hear the chirping of the babies when the mother bird comes and